bbauska/W3Cx-2of5/README.md

     Again, "Web fonts" are the alternative here.

-To help ameliorate these limitations, the font-family property accepts a *list* of possible font choices.
+To help ameliorate these limitations, the font-family property accepts a <i>list</i> of possible font choices.
 The browser will start with trying the first font listed, and if not available (or not having a needed glyph) it will then proceed to the next font in the list, and so on.
 Here is a typical font-family declaration: